Alberta Auto Insurance Requirements

 Without increased coverage, a motorist may be exposed to severe financial hardship.
 For example, a driver with minimum coverage causing an accident resulting in a $300,000 settlement carries the burden of paying the $100,000 in excess of their auto insurance coverage.
 The small upcharge to $1 million in liability coverage far outweighs the financial risk represented by basic coverage.

 Section B — accident benefits coverage — is also a mandatory requirement.
 This section pays up to $50,000 per person for medical expenses in excess of those covered by the provincial health plan.
 It also has some provisions for funeral expenses, death benefits, and disability coverage.

 There are four main types of optional auto insurance available in Alberta, as described by the AIRB.

-- Collision Insurance: this pays for damage to the insured’s vehicle resulting from impact with another car or an object.
+- Collision Insurance: This pays for damage to the insured’s vehicle resulting from an impact with another car or an object.
 Usually subject to a deductible, the policyholder either pays toward repairs or the amount is deducted from the claims settlement.

 - Specified Perils: a limited form of comprehensive coverage, this insurance covers fewer situations than regular comprehensive.
-Specified perils is also subject to deductible amounts.
+Specified perils are also subject to deductible amounts.

 - Endorsements: also commonly called riders, these are special additions to auto insurance policies.
 The most common endorsements in Alberta include: